Édouard Lockroy: Cabinet member

-In the new Freycinet cabinet formed in January 1886 he held the portfolio of commerce and industry, which he retained in the Goblet ministry of 1886–1887.
+In the new Freycinet cabinet formed in January 1886 Lockroy held the portfolio of commerce and industry, which he retained in the Goblet ministry of 1886–1887.
 In 1885 he had been returned at the head of the poll for Paris, and his inclusion in the Freycinet ministry was taken to indicate a prospect of reconciliation between Parisian Radicalism and official Republicanism.
 During his tenure of the portfolio of commerce and industry he made the preliminary arrangements for the Exposition of 1889, and in a witty letter he defended the erection of the Eiffel Tower against artistic Paris.

-After the Panama and Boulangist scandals he became one of the leading politicians of the Radical party.
+After the Panama and Boulangist scandals Lockroy became one of the leading politicians of the Radical party.
 He was vice-president of the Chamber in 1894 and in 1895, when he became minister of marine under Léon Bourgeois.
 His drastic measures of reform alarmed moderate politicians, but he had the confidence of the country, and held the same portfolio under Henri Brisson (1898) and Charles Dupuy (1898–1899).

-He gave his support to the Waldeck-Rousseau Administration, but actively criticized the marine policy of Camille Pelletan in the Combes ministry of 1902–1905, during which period he was again vice-president of the Chamber.
+Lockroy gave his support to the Waldeck-Rousseau Administration, but actively criticized the marine policy of Camille Pelletan in the Combes ministry of 1902–1905, during which period he was again vice-president of the Chamber.
 In 1905, he voted for the law separating the church and state.

 Works

-M. Lockroy was a persistent and successful advocate of a strong naval policy, in defence of which he published:
+Lockroy was a persistent and successful advocate of a strong naval policy, in defence of which he published: